 - Talking to parents about their child before their child starts in our school. - The teacher offers to visit all children in their home setting prior to their starting school. - The teacher visits children in their feeder Nursery to meet with children's current key worker. - The children and parents have the opportunity to spend time with their teacher before starting school during a transfer afternoon. - Inviting all parents to an induction meeting during the term before their child starts school. - Offering parents regular opportunities to talk about their child's progress in our reception class. - Encouraging parents to come into the classroom and settle their child in the morning. - Encouraging parents to talk to the child's teacher if there are any concerns.
 There are formal meetings for parents at which the teacher and the parent discuss the child's progress in private with the teacher.
-Parents receive a report on their child's attainment and progress at the end of each school year. - Arranging a range of activities throughout the year that encourage collaboration between child, school and parents: celebration assemblies, Class assemblies, Open days, Sports Day etc - Inviting parents to review and add to assessments made on the online assessment tool 'Tapestry'.
+Parents receive a report on their child's attainment and progress at the end of each school year.

+- Arranging a range of activities throughout the year that encourage collaboration between child, school and parents: celebration assemblies, showcases, Open days, Sports Day etc - Inviting parents to review and add to assessments made on the online assessment tool 'Tapestry'. - Sending home information letters informing parents of how they can help to support their child further with their learning. - Inviting parents into the setting to read with their child every Friday morning.